UCLA-AJL-Team9/AJL-Team9/README.md

 ## **🏗️ Project Overview**

-**Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
-* The objective of the challenge
-* The real-world significance of the problem and the potential impact of your work
+This project is part of the AJL 2025 Kaggle Competition, run in collaboration with Break Through Tech AI.
+The goal is to build a dermatology classifier that works well across a wide range of skin tones, addressing fairness and bias in AI-driven healthcare.

 ---